 Clinical stage (c) is the rating given before any treatment.
 It is based on a physical exam, biopsy, and imaging tests.
-An example might look like cN1 or cM1.
-In mouth cancer, the clinical stage is based on imaging and biopsy results.
+An example might look like cN2 or cM1.
+In throat cancer, the clinical (before surgery) stage is based on imaging results.
 These tests are done before any treatment as part of an initial diagnosis.
+Surgery is needed to know exactly how much cancer is in the body.